-Indie drama set in Atlanta’s underground jazz scene boasts an underexploited milieu and some exciting music.
+An indie drama set in Atlanta’s underground jazz scene, “Brass Tacks” boasts an underexploited milieu and some exciting music.
 But in storytelling terms, pic plays like a free-jazz set that never quite gains momentum or shape.
+There’s precious little going on here in terms of plot or character development, and first-time feature helmer Gavin Dougan hasn’t come up with the kind of vivid impressionistic style or rich atmosphere that would have rendered those elements less conspicuously absent.
 Retooling is needed if pic is to avoid an indifferent direct-to-vid fate.

 Title cards inform that all music performed on-screen was played live for the camera, which means most of the principal thesps here are accomplished (if not particularly well-known) musicians.
 Rob Mallard plays Dominick, leader of an instrumental six-piece band called the Positive Propaganda.
 Band impresses more serious listeners but lacks the commercial appeal of outfits willing to toss in hip-hop, rock, pop — or even just vocals.
 To keep afloat financially, Dominick and a couple bandmates have day jobs doing home improvement gigs at a small tiling company.

 They’d love to be full-time musicians, but as the stereotypically obnoxious Los Angeles record biz shill tells Dominick, “There’s no market for jazz.”
 Offering some hope, on the other hand, is a fellow musician who belongs to the genre-bending (real-life) B-Side Players ensemble, and who thinks he might be able to hook the struggling outfit up with a recording deal that won’t require they sell their soul, or sell out their style.